Possible Negative Consequences

 - Conduct-based grounds include:

-- Prostitution; drug abuse and addiction, drug trafficking; behavior showing a mental condition that poses a threat to self or others; false claim to US citizenship; and violations of Family Court orders of protection.
+- Prostitution, drug abuse and addiction, drug trafficking, behavior showing a mental condition that poses a threat to self or others, false claim to US citizenship, and violations of orders of protection.

 Admissions without a Family Court Finding

-- Even without a finding by the Court, if a juvenile makes an admission to certain offenses, s/he can be denied status or be prevented from reentering the United States.
+- Even without a finding by the Court, if a juvenile makes an admission to certain offenses, they can be denied status or be prevented from re-entering the United States.

 - The federal government treats “admissions” to underlying criminal conduct the same as criminal convictions when determining eligibility for:

-- Certain immigration benefits (i.e. citizenship, green card, etc.)
+- Certain immigration benefits (i.e. citizenship, LPR card, etc.)

 - Certain forms of relief from deportation